"Emigrate with Confidence"

 • An Australian nominator on Form 1000 with credible standing in the field

-The Department publishes no fixed processing standard for the NIV, but indicative timeframes for Priority 4 candidates are longer than Tiers 1 to 3.
+The Department publishes no fixed processing standard for the NIV, but provides indicative timeframes.

-Strong Priority 4 EOIs are typically invited within several months to a year of submission.
-Weaker cases may not receive an invitation at all — the Department does not provide updates on unsuccessful EOIs.
+Strong cases are typically invited within several months to a year of submission.
+Weaker cases may not receive an invitation at all.
+The Department does not provide updates on unsuccessful EOIs.

-The bar is genuinely high — but for UK applicants with a credible track record in any of the seven sectors, Priority 4 offers a direct route to Australian permanent residence that doesn’t depend on points, employer sponsorship, or regional commitment.
+The bar is genuinely high, but applicants with a credible track record in any of the seven sectors can offer a direct route to Australian permanent residence that doesn’t depend on points, employer sponsorship, or regional commitment.

-Sterling’s role is to position your achievements against the right Tier Two sector, secure a credible Australian nominator, and prepare the evidence pack so the case meets the “exceptional and outstanding” threshold the Department applies at this tier.
+Sterling’s role is to position your achievements against the right Tier Two sector, secure a credible Australian nominator, and prepare the evidence pack so the case meets the Department’s “exceptional and outstanding” threshold.

 Frequently Asked